How do accountants earn commission on lending referrals?

 - Manages the application process end to end

-- Handles credit checks, documentation, and underwriting coordination
+- Handles credit checks, documentation and underwriting coordination

 - Manages compliance obligations